Applied tools

 Starting points

-Applied use is strongest when it starts from a stable upstream source rather than from interface shorthand.
+Applied use is strongest when it starts from a stable upstream source.

 WinMedia remains the canonical authority and publishing layer.
 MandalaStacks remains the applied tools layer for guided systems, generators, and repeatable workflows.